Luke 14:1-6 (Twelfth Sunday after Pentecost—Series C)

 “Watching Jesus Closely”

 Lutheran Church of Our Redeemer, Enfield CT

-Our text for this Easter Day is the Gospel lesson recorded in Luke 24:
+Our text is from the Gospel Lesson recorded in Luke 14: